 Past studies have revealed that up to 58 different species of fish live in the waters of Langstone Harbour.
-In 2012 a survey of the harbour’s fish community commenced as a joint venture between the Langstone Harbour Board, the sIFCA and the University of Portsmouth.
-A total of 28 species were caught during the survey, 2 of which were previously unrecorded in Langstone Harbour.
+In 2012 a survey of the harbour’s fish community commenced as a joint venture between the Langstone Harbour Board, the sIFCA, the RSPB and the University of Portsmouth.
+A total of 28 species were caught during the first year of the survey, 2 of which were previously unrecorded in Langstone Harbour.
 Please visit the Fish Survey

 page to learn more.
 The harbour is a designated Bass nursery, and also provides an important home for Mackerel, Bream, Herring and Sandeels.
 Invertebrates

 Clinging to pontoon pilings and mooring chains beneath the waves are a wealth of strange and colourful invertebrates.
 Snakelocks anemones, Porcelain Crabs and Purse Sponges filter plankton from the water to survive, while prawns and whelks scavenge for carrion.
 Buried in the mud an amazing variety of worms and molluscs reside, including Ragworms, Lugworms, Cockles and Clams.
 These creatures are the food source for the harbour’s bird and fish life.
 Reserves around the harbour provide habitat for a huge variety of terrestrial invertebrates.
 Butterflies such as the Red Admiral and Gatekeeper are common sights, and many species of Dragonfly can also be seen swooping overhead.
 Plants